 One can use built-in variables directly or can create a variable from the built-in ones.
-Creating a variable is seldom needed as Google Tag Manager has provided much of the needed variables.
+Creating a variable is seldom needed as Google Tag Manager has provided much of the required variables.

 Create Tag to Connect Google Analytics

 We have a basic understanding of the tag manager lingoes.
-So now let us use the tag manager to track page views in Google Analytics and replace the code of Google Analytics with that of tag manager.
+So now, let us use the tag manager to track page views in Google Analytics and replace the code of Google Analytics with that of the tag manager.

-Integrating the Google Analytics for the first time you will need to set the Google Analytics Property ID.
+Integrating Google Analytics for the first time, you will need to set the Google Analytics Property ID.